 - Step Two: Do not flip or stir the Brussels sprouts for 3 minutes.
 This will allow them to get charred.
 Flip them and repeat.
 When the pan starts to get dry add the lemon juice.
 This will deglaze the pan and intensify the flavor of the Brussels sprouts.
 Continue to saute until the sprouts are soft on the inside and have browned on the outside.
 About 15 Minutes.

-Chef Tips to Make Perfect Pan-Fried Brussels sprouts
+Pro Tips to Make the Perfect Dish

 I want you to be able to make this dish perfectly the first time and the one-hundredth time.
 So here are my pro tips!